danielsobrado/spring-cloud-kafka-microservices/README.md

 ## Cache

+The products could be cached in the database if the goal is to decrease the number of calls to external APIs.

-In this case we are going to treat the Database as a scarce resource that needs to be used economically.
+In this scenario, we'll approach the database as a limited resource that demands wise utilization.

-We should consider the following :
+We need to think about the following:

-* The expected number of writes/updates vs. number of reads.
+* The anticipated ratio of writes/updates to readers.
-* What is more important: fast writes or fast reads.
+* Which is more crucial: quick writes or quick reads.
-* Whether extra disk space is available and how "cheap" it is.
+* The amount of "cheap" extra disk space that is offered.
-* Whether the summary has to be always up to date, or it can be delayed.
+* Whether the summary has to be updated immediately or if it can wait.

+We'll examine a few possibilities, including:

+* Log all reviews in the database.
+* Only keep the total amount of reviews for each product in the database.

 ## Database